Changing Futures Cambridgeshire & Peterborough

 • Changing Futures focuses on learning lessons, overcoming and removing barriers, and on sharing learning from each person’s experiences so others don’t have to solve the same problems over and over again.

-• To help with this flow of information, a simple governance structure has been devised along with a graphic setting out how we see the flow of information leading to learning, system change and overcoming the barriers faced by people in multiple disadvantage.
-We are calling this our “ecosystem of learning”.
+• To help with this flow of information, a governance structure has been devised along with a graphic setting out how we see the flow of information leading to learning, system change and overcoming the barriers faced by people in multiple disadvantage.
+We call this our “ecosystem of learning”.

 • To learn more, please see this page.